mikkokko/csgo_gc/README.md

 734 3106517550092294329
 740 1512455234357538911
 ```
-- Download the latest artifacts for your platform from the [actions page](https://github.com/mikkokko/csgo_gc/actions)
+- Download the latest release for your platform from the [releases page](https://github.com/mikkokko/csgo_gc/releases/latest)
 - Back up your existing launcher executables as they'll be overwritten (i.e. csgo.exe, srcds.exe, csgo_linux64, etc.)
 - Extract the contents of the downloaded archive to your game directory, replace the executables when prompted
 - Launch the game.
 If you get the annoying VAC message box, launch the game with the -steam argument.